Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

+For each receiver configuration, from the averaged output of the convolution filter, we obtain a signal power $d_{\rm DM,i}$ given by equation (\ref{eq:sig_1}) and a noise $\sigma_{d_{i}}$ given by equation (\ref{eq:noise_1}).
+The total SNR is

-The quantity $d_{\rm DM,i}$ in the numerator is as given in (\ref{eq:sig_1}), and the quantity $\sigma_{d_{i}}$ in the denominator is as given in (\ref{eq:noise_1}); the subscript $i$ indicates that the quantities relate to the $i$th circuit.
-We have also allowed the dark-matter coupling between field and detector, $g_{\rm DM}^{i}$, to vary among circuits.
-This could be the result of using different detector volumes $V_{\rm PU,i}$ or possessing different geometrical factors $c_{\rm PU,i}$ in each configuration--see eq. (\ref{eq:gDM_LF}) and (\ref{eq:gDM_HF}).
+We have allowed the dark-matter coupling $g_{\rm DM, i}$ to vary among receivers.
+This could be the result of possessing different geometrical factors $k(\nu_{\rm DM}^{0})$ in each configuration--see eq. (\ref{eq:gDM_def}).
 For any choice of weighting parameters $\{ w_{i} \}$,

+The highest $SNR$ (equality in the above equation) is achieved if where $\kappa$ is arbitrary.
+In particular, for the optimal filter (\ref{eq:f_opt}), eqs. (\ref{eq:noise_1}) and (\ref{eq:sig_1}) give the relation